asciinema/asciinema-player/README.md

-_Note: This is README for `development` branch.
-[See the version for latest stable release](https://github.com/asciinema/asciinema-player/blob/master/README.md)._
+_Note: This README applies to development branch.
+See the version for the latest stable release [here](https://github.com/asciinema/asciinema-player/blob/master/README.md)._

 # asciinema player